10 Top Most Expensive Universities in the World – The Most Expensive in the World are mostly found in the United States of America.

 - Click on the link above ‘SUBSCRIBE NOW‘

 Then go to your email inbox and complete verification

 Then you’ll receive all the latest updates on this;

-Also, 4 Turing Award winners, 23 Pulitzer Prize winners, 16 billionaires and numerous global heads of state – hardly surprising, given the university’s reputation for demanding standards, intense workload and academic rigour.
+Also, 4 Turing Award winners, 23 Pulitzer Prize winners, 16 billionaires, and numerous global heads of state – hardly surprising, given the university’s reputation for demanding standards, intense workload, and academic rigor.

-Moreover, There are no sororities or fraternities (and few NCAA sports programmes), meaning that there are no extracurricular distractions from study.
+Moreover, there are no sororities or fraternities (and few NCAA sports programmes), meaning that there are no extracurricular distractions from the study.

-Boston College is a Roman Catholic private research university, perhaps known best for its athletics programmes.
-Also, one of the most expensive Universities in the world.
+Boston College is a Roman Catholic private research university, perhaps known best for its athletics programs.
+Also, one of the most expensive colleges in the world.

 - Survival Fund Registration